decentraland/quests-client/README.md

 ### Scene Example: Quests Tracking

-In this [repository](https://github.com/decentraland/quests-scene/ 'Quests Scene repository') you may find a scene that makes use of all the Quests Client features.
+In this [repository](https://github.com/decentraland/pickup-quest-scene) you may find a scene that makes use of all the Quests Client features.

+Or you can go and check out the library documentation [here](https://docs.decentraland.org/creator/quests/sdk-client/)